Quantum-Accelerators/quacc/docs/user/wflow_overview.md

     - Extremely configurable for virtually any HPC environment
     - Relatively simple to define the workflows
     - Active community, particularly across academia
-    - Ideal for jobpacking (e.g. packing many compute tasks into a single Slurm job) and has near-ideal scaling performance
+    - Ideal for jobpacking (e.g. packing many compute tasks into a single compute job) and has near-ideal scaling performance
     - Thorough documentation
-    - Can be run locally without any server overhead
+    - Does not rely on maintaining a centralized server of any kind

     Cons: